MAKE SURE YOUR DENTIST IS AN ADA MEMBER!:

 Explore Your Member Benefits — The 2026 Member Benefits Guide is now available!
 See everything NYSDA offers and get a quick overview with our At-A-Glance one-pager.

-Life comes with challenges, but your new Member Assistance Program (MAP) is here to help.
-This FREE, CONFIDENTIAL benefit is available to you, your household, and your staff, offering resources and services to support mental health, reduce stress, and make life easier.
-Download the app today and get started.
+Life comes with challenges—but your FREE, confidential Member Assistance Program (MAP) is here to help.
+Available to you, your household, and your staff, MAP offers one-on-one short-term counseling plus resources for mental health, stress management, financial wellness, and life coaching.
+Download the app today to get started.

 The Ninth District Dental Society was formed in 1909 and renamed to the Ninth District Dental Association in 2002.
 We have a membership of over 1500 dentists in 5 counties: Westchester, Rockland, Dutchess, Orange and Putnam.